Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 + Contact form overflowing into header and footer - Fixed
 + Image not displaying on services page  - Fixed
 + Header menu bar was not displaying properly on full screens.
 Originally I had gotten around this by styling a fixed width       header of 47% for larger screens.
 After a lot of testing and comparing with the love running project I realised that I had an error where I had allocated an ID to the nav bar itself rather than to the UL, and when the site was not acting as expected had made multiple alterations to the code to get it to display as I wanted.
 Header css was rewritten - Fixed
-+ Header was wrapping onto a new line at exactly 768px but not at 769px and above (768px wide is a media query change on the site) Adjusted header text size very slightly to resolved. - FIXED
++ Header was wrapping onto a new line at exactly 768px but not at 769px and above (768px wide is a media query break point on the site) Adjusted header text size very slightly to resolve. - FIXED

 # Credits

 + Main page picture made from picture sourced from pexels.com blended with actual logo of Clonee Medical Centre.
 + Contact us page picture - modified from a picture sourced from pexels.com.
 + Used technique learned from W3 schools to fix bug where the contact us form was overflowing into the header and footer.
 + Nav bar uses a technique from Code Institutes love running project.